Damascenes panicked by call for men to fight Assad's war

 "I'd be dead no matter what, like a lamb to the slaughter," said Mohammed, who completed his two-year mandatory military service years ago.
 "Yeah, sure I support the regime, but this isn't my fight."

-The official news agency SANA denied the authorities were planning to organise a draft.
+The official news agency SANA denied the authorities were planning to organize a draft.

 "While military service is a sacred national duty, there's absolutely no truth in news by some media outlets about issuing a general call for conscription," it said.
 The army is "well prepared to repel and confront terrorists," it added, using the government's term for the armed opposition.